 - Equity Share Loan applications are not accepted in combination with any other affordable housing schemes, such as Shared Ownership, Sheltered Housing, or Resale Price Restrictions under a Section 106 Agreement.

 - The mortgage term cannot extend beyond the date that the repayment of the equity loan first becomes due, except government schemes which have the automatic right to extend to cover a main mortgage term so their Equity Loan term is the same as the main mortgage.
 This only relates to the repayment of the equity loan capital and not the interest.

 - We can't accept remortgage applications where an existing Equity Share Loan will continue.
 Remortgage applications where the Equity Share Loan is to be redeemed in full can proceed as a standard remortgage application.

 Equity Share Loan mortgages are available on Nationwide dedicated equity share purchase products.

-- The property being purchased must be the applicant's main residence and therefore can't be a second home or a Buy to Let property.
+- The property being purchased must be your client's main residence and therefore can't be a second home or a Buy to Let property.

 - Your client can't own another, or hold an interest in another property at the time of purchase.

 - Only available on new build properties.
-Properties which have been previously occupied either by an owner occupier or a tenant before sale may not be purchased with Help to Buy assistance.
+Properties which have been previously occupied (by an owner or tenant) can't be purchased on the Help to Buy scheme.

-- Properties which are subject to a Section 106 or Section 75 agreement are not eligible.
+- Properties which are subject to a Section 106 or Section 75 agreement aren't eligible.

 |England||£600,000||Interest free and carries no fees for the first five years.
 From year six a fee of 1.75% is payable, which rises annually by RPI inflation plus 1%.||Can be repaid at any time within the mortgage term, or on sale of the property.|